altafjava/hibernate-interview-preparation/README.md

     from Product p order by p.supplier.name asc, p.price asc
     ```

-    **HQL Association:** Associations allow you to use more than one class in an HQL query, just as SQL allows you to use joins between tables in a relational database.
+    **HQL Association:** Associations allow us to use more than one class in an HQL query, just as SQL allows us to use joins between tables in a relational database.
 Hibernate supports five different types of joins:

     - CROSS JOIN
     - INNER JOIN